-- .
-Audio programming by cable television systems, direct broadcast satellite systems, Internet content providers and other digital audio broadcast formats; - .
-Satellite digital audio radio service, which could result in the introduction of several new satellite radio services with sound quality equivalent to that of compact discs; and - In-band on-channel digital radio, which could provide multi-channel, multi-format digital radio services in the same bandwidth currently occupied by traditional AM and FM radio services.
+- Audio programming by cable television systems, direct broadcast satellite systems, Internet content providers and other digital audio broadcast formats; - .
+Satellite digital audio radio service, which has resulted in the introduction of several new satellite radio services with sound quality equivalent to that of compact discs; and - .
+In-band on-channel digital radio, which could provide multi-channel, multi-format digital radio services in the same bandwidth currently occupied by traditional AM and FM radio services.

-We have entered into a programming agreement with a satellite digital audio radio service, and have also invested in a developer of digital audio broadcast technology and two Internet content providers.
+We have entered into a programming agreement with a satellite digital audio radio service, and have also invested in a developer of digital audio broadcast technology.
 However, we cannot assure you that these arrangements will be successful or enable us to adapt effectively to these new media technologies.